Palestinians: 1967–present

+Since the late 2000s, Palestinians experienced persistent political fragmentation between the Fatah-led Palestinian Authority in the West Bank and the Hamas administration in Gaza.
+Efforts by Prime Minister Salam Fayyad to professionalize governance in the West Bank achieved administrative improvements but were criticized for lacking a political foundation.
+By the mid-2010s, Palestinian institutions weakened further as reconciliation efforts faltered and external pressures increased.
+Hamas consolidated control in Gaza, while Palestinian Authority structures in the West Bank lost credibility amid ineffectual diplomacy.
+The October 7, 2023 Hamas attacks on Israel and the subsequent war in Gaza deepened this crisis, devastating Gaza’s infrastructure and reshaping regional and international discourse.
+Despite the conflict, Israelis and Palestinians inhabit an interlinked ecosystem in which cooperation remains vital for public health and environmental protection.
+Historically, collaboration in these areas has yielded mutual benefits.

 Demographics

 In the absence of a comprehensive census including all Palestinian diaspora populations, and those that have remained within what was British Mandate Palestine, exact population figures are difficult to determine.
 The Palestinian Central Bureau of Statistics (PCBS) announced at the end of 2015 that the number of Palestinians worldwide at the end of 2015 was 12.37 million of which the number still residing within historic Palestine was 6.22 million.
+In 2022, Arnon Soffer estimated that in the territory of former Mandatory Palestine (now encompassing Israel and the Palestinian territories of the West Bank and Gaza Strip), there's a Palestinian population of 7.503 million, making up 51.16% of the total population.
+Within Israel proper, Palestinians constitute almost 21 percent of the population as part of its Arab citizens.

 In 2005, a critical review of the PCBS figures and methodology was conducted by the American-Israel Demographic Research Group (AIDRG).
 In their report, they claimed that several errors in the PCBS methodology and assumptions artificially inflated the numbers by a total of 1.3 million.
 The PCBS numbers were cross-checked against a variety of other sources (e.g., asserted birth rates based on fertility rate assumptions for a given year were checked against Palestinian Ministry of Health figures as well as Ministry of Education school enrollment figures six years later; immigration numbers were checked against numbers collected at border crossings, etc.).
 The errors claimed in their analysis included: birth rate errors (308,000), immigration & emigration errors (310,000), failure to account for migration to Israel (105,000), double-counting Jerusalem Arabs (210,000), counting former residents now living abroad (325,000) and other discrepancies (82,000).
 The results of their research was also presented before the United States House of Representatives on 8 March 2006.